verdaccio/website/docs/plugin-auth.md

 ## What should I return in each of the methods?

 Verdaccio relies on `callback` functions at time of this writing.
-Each method should call the method and what you returns is important, let's review how to do it.
+Each method should call the method and what you return is important, let's review how to do it.

 ### `authentication` callback